-The French Market stretches just inland from the Mississippi River in the section of the French Quarter downriver from Jackson Square, from the Café du Monde at the upriver end, to the flea market stalls across from the New Orleans Mint building.
-One of the oldest markets in the United States, here you can find all sorts of souvenirs, from t-shirts and magnets to paintings and sculptures.
+The French Market offers visitors a place where they can find all sorts of souvenirs from t-shirts and magnets to paintings and sculptures.
 There’s also a variety of food options, ranging from the delicious New Orleans crawfish and other seafood, down to desserts, fruits, vegetables, and more.
 The French Market is also known for hosting some annual events including the French Quarter Festival and the French Market Creole Tomato Festival.

 St. Louis Cathedral